 Mission Grants

-Synod annual mission grants assist congregations and UCA entities fund mission and ministry programs, and capital works projects.
-They are funded from a combination of bequests, specific purpose funds and general Synod funds (Mission and Service Giving and interest on investments).
+Synod mission grants assist congregations and UCA entities to fund mission and ministry programs, and capital works projects.
+These grants come from a combination of bequests, specific purpose funds and general Synod funds (Mission and Service Giving and interest on investments).

-Application forms and supporting material are available at the bottom of this page to assist congregations, presbyteries and agencies in discussing relevant projects and funding applications.
+Application forms and supporting material are available at the bottom of this page to assist UCA congregations, regional clusters and presbyteries in discussing relevant projects and funding applications.

 Grants for Mission or Ministry Programs

 Each year, grants may be offered to support specific ministry or mission programs.
 These are available for a period of up to five years, as nominated, to be paid in monthly instalments.
-The program is applicable to congregations, parish missions, presbyteries, and Uniting (Victoria and Tasmania).
+The program is applicable to congregations, parish missions, regional clusters and presbyteries.

-Normally, the application forms and accompanying Mission Proposal Supporting Document are available each April.
-Completed applications are submitted via presbytery or Uniting (Victoria and Tasmania) as appropriate to the Grants Coordinator in July.
-The proposals are considered by the relevant committee in August and September, and applicants will be advised of the outcome in October before the grant takes effect the following January.
+A Grants Panel formed by the Mission Grants Executive will consider the proposals in August and September, and applicants will be advised of the outcome in October before the grant takes effect the following January.

 For congregations and parish missions, please note applications must be reviewed and endorsed by the relevant presbytery before submission.
-It is recommended applicants work closely with their presbytery from the early stages of the application so it has a comprehensive understanding of the proposal.
+It is recommended that applicants work closely with their presbytery from the early stages of the application so that the relevant Presbytery committee has a comprehensive understanding of the proposal.
 Presbyteries generally require applications be submitted in June to allow sufficient time for endorsement.

-Recipients of successful grants are to provide annual program evaluations to keep us abreast of the progress.
-This helps us gauge the program’s continuing viability and apply any learnings to future grant programs.
-It also assists those managing compliance for a number of funding sources.
+Successful applicants will be required to provide annual program evaluations to keep the Mission Grants Executive informed of the program’s progress and continuing viability, so that any learnings may be applied to future grant programs.
+Evaluation reports are also required for compliance purposes for a number of funding Trusts and Bequests.

 Grants for Capital Works Programs

-Normally, application forms and the accompanying Mission Proposal Supporting Document are available each April.
-Completed applications are submitted via presbytery or Uniting (Victoria and Tasmania) as appropriate to the Grants Coordinator in July.
+Normally, application forms are available each April.
+Completed applications are submitted via presbytery in June, and are due to the Grants Coordinator in July.

-The proposals are considered by the relevant Committee in August and September, and applicants will be advised of the outcome in October before the grant takes effect the following January.
+A Grants Panel formed by the Mission Grants Executive will consider the proposals in August and September, and applicants will be advised of the outcome in October before the grant takes effect the following January.

 For congregations and parish missions, please note applications must be reviewed and endorsed by the relevant presbytery before submission.
-It is recommended applicants work closely with their presbytery from the early stages of the application so it has a comprehensive understanding of the proposal.
+It is recommended that applicants work closely with their presbytery from the early stages of the application so that the relevant Presbytery committee has a comprehensive understanding of the proposal.
 Presbyteries generally require applications be submitted in June to allow sufficient time for endorsement.

-We also recommended applicants work closely with Synod Property Services when developing the project scope and costings before applying.
-All projects require separate approval of the details of the building project by the Property and Operations Committee or its delegated authority.
+It is also recommended that applicants work closely with Synod Property Services when developing the project scope and costings before applying.
+All projects require separate approval of the details of the building project by the Property and Operations Committee or its delegated authority, the Property Applications Review Team (PART).

-For more information, go to our Property page.
+For more information on the property approval process, go to our Property page.

-Successful applicants must provide annual program evaluations to keep us abreast of the progress.
-This helps us gauge the program’s continuing viability and apply any learnings to future grant programs.
-It also assists those managing compliance for a number of funding sources.
+Successful applicants will be required to provide annual program evaluations to keep the Mission Grants Executive informed of the program’s progress and continuing viability, so that any learnings may be applied to future grant programs.
+Evaluation reports are also required for compliance purposes for a number of funding Trusts and Bequests.

 All approved programs are carefully matched to funding sources according to specific parameters so it is imperative the grant adheres to the approved purpose and criteria.